AhmedOsman101/Obsidian/src/Courses/Manara/NodeJs/Chapters/ChapterOne/ModuleOne.md

 ---
 prev:
-   text: "Manara"
+  text: "Modules"
-   link: "/Courses/Manara/index"
+  link: "/Courses/Manara/NodeJs/Chapters/ChapterOne/index"
-next: false
+next:
+  text: "Module 2"
+  link: "/Courses/Manara/NodeJs/Chapters/ChapterOne/ModuleTwo"
 ---

-# Backend Engineering with Node.js

-## Introduction to Node.js
+# Module 1: What is Backend?

-### What is Backend?
+## What is Backend?

 In web development, applications have two main parts: the client-side (frontend) and the server-side (backend).